shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 a reliable character telling their own story, a character telling another character's story, and an unreliable character telling the story.

-Mistrust and misdirection  oftren are good narative tools
+Mistrust and misdirection  often are good narrative tools

 ##  Emergent
 Emerge from system